Decaffeinated-Studios/Beanulator/index.md

 ### Making a Mod
 Making one isn't super hard either: on the modder version there's a button that exports the AssetBundle.
 Use any existing Assets as examples, and build your mod from there!

+## Relation to Killer Bean
+"Wait a minute," you might be asking.
+"Those beans remind me of the ones from Killer Bean 2.1!"
+That's because it's where they were originally from.
+(Hold on, before you file a copyright infringement complaint, read below!)

+Killer Bean is a wonderful series created by Jeff Lew that follows a bean assassin named Killer Bean.
+We loved every bit of it, and were inspired to create a 3D video game.
+We started work on the game, but realized it would be inconsiderate towards Mr. Lew: he spent years working on it, and it would be completely unfair to steal it from him.
+While still keeping the beans' luxurious designs, we removed as much resemblance to Killer Bean as possible.
+This is also why we won't include distinct things from the series.

 ## Credits
 Beanulator was contributed to by much of the community.
 In addition, some direct contributors include (in no particular order):
 * [Spoons](https://discord.com/users/spoons_user_id)